 This year’s iPads for Parents Evening was opened up to all 3 middle school grade levels.
 Brian Allieri (Instructional Technology Specialist at the Middle School) and Pete Ritter (1:1 Coordinator and Instructional Technology Specialist) worked with parents to discuss history… Continue reading iPads for Parents Evening Recap

 iPads for Parents Evening!
 Wednesday, November 16 from 6:30 – 8:00pm Wellesley Middle School Cafeteria RSVP Here!
 Have questions about apps on your son/daughter’s iPad?
 Curious how teachers “distribute” and “collect” student work?
 Interested in iPad assistive tools and tips?… Continue reading iPads for Parents Evening!

 Guidelines on screen time and media exposure were recently shared from the American Academy of Pediatrics last week.
 The AAP hosted a national conference in San Francisco where 10,000 pediatricians met to discuss children’s health recommendations for 2017.
 Screen time,… Continue reading New Screen Time Rules for Kids by Doctors

 A quick update on changes to YouTube access at home for middle school students.
-We have deemed that certain content on YouTube is inappropriate for middle school students.
-YouTube is no longer accessible on iPads while students are outside our… Continue reading Student iPad YouTube Access at Home
+Certain content on YouTube is inappropriate for middle school students.
+YouTube is no longer accessible on iPads while students are outside our building’s WiFi network (6-8th… Continue reading Student iPad YouTube Access at Home

 We welcomed parents of the 1:1 program for a hands-on iPad experience, sharing current survey data of iPad usage in the classrooms, and also to discuss the iPad in the home environment.
 All in 1 hour and 30 minutes!
 Phew!… Continue reading Parenting in a 1:1 Night Recap